-In Argentina, health officials are struggling to piece together how the disease infected 57 of 61 healthy sailors while at sea for 35 days.
+In Argentina, health officials struggle to piece together how the disease infected 57 of 61 healthy sailors at sea for 35 days.
 Alejandra Alfaro, the director of primary health care in Tierra del Fuego, said:

 “It’s hard to establish how the crew was infected, considering that for 35 days, they had no contact with dry land.
 Supplies were only brought in from the port of Ushuaia.
 [The virus] entered somewhere.
 We have to think that it was human contact or contact with merchandise, products, supplies.”

 Alfaro added: “We know that for 35 days, no one, or any new input, got on the ship.
 Obviously, something happened; perhaps there has been some degree of contagion inside the boat that was not registered.”